THE HOLIDAY FOODS THAT DECREASE MILK SUPPLY WHILE BREASTFEEDING

 The other thing that can affect how much peppermint affects your milk supply is whether it is eaten around the same time as another food that can decrease milk supply.

-It has been used effectively to decrease milk supply (Source).
+It is a food that has been used effectively to decrease milk supply (Source).
 Typically, it is taken as a tincture or as a tea.
 It is also sold in capsules.

 The amounts of herbs like sage and parsley that are commonly found in holiday foods are probably not enough to decrease milk supply in a single serving.
 Caution should be exercised when multiple foods that have a history of inhibiting milk production are consumed at the same time.